assao11/Taska-1/README.md

 # Taska-1
-I designed a circuit consisting of five servo motors that move the robotic arm.
+I designed a circuit consisting of five servo motors with arduino that move the robotic arm.
 Helps control the angle of movement of the robotic arm.